 Board Games.

 Truly, I thought it’d be impossible to play a game during a video chat.
-We bought a classic children’s game — Hi Ho Cherry-O — but had no idea if we could play this with the grandkids during FaceTime.
+About five years ago we bought a classic children’s game — Hi Ho Cherry-O — but had no idea if we could play this with the grandkids during FaceTime.
 Would they like playing when all they can do is watch the game?
 They did!

 Just as with the child “in person,” we first explained how the game worked.
 Since we’re playing it long-distance, we spin the wheel for each player and pick the fruit off the trees and bushes, having the grandkids count out the right number.
 I move the iPad to show either an overview or a close up of the area of the game, as determined by what we’re doing at the time.
 The game progresses as it would in person, with lessons about winning and losing.